A Systematic Review on Process Mining for Curricular Analysis: Challenges opportunities

 Another related concept in the context of curricular evolution is concept drift \citep{24_Awatef,4_Mykola,11_Schulte}, i.e., a significant change in a process over time.
 PM is particularly sensitive to this aspect, and more profound studies still need to be developed in the educational context.

 \item[Prediction.]
 DM techniques have been widely used to predict students' performance and dropout, using demographic and educational attributes, applying techniques such as Decision Trees, Random Forest, Bayes Network, and others \citep{alshareef2020educational}.
-Since PM is also used for these purposes, comparing such results and determining how they can be combined is necessary.
+Integrating these predictive models with PM techniques is essential to leverage the strengths of both methods and improve prediction accuracy.
+Comparative analysis of PM and DM results is also needed to determine best practices for combining methods in educational prediction contexts.

 \item[Metrics.]
 Using metrics provides objective information on which to evaluate the current state of a curriculum and base decisions regarding policy changes.
 It could be possible to combine the discovered trajectories with specific curriculum metrics \citep{Ochoa2016SimpleMF}.
 Only a few works, such as \citep{22_Wagner}, have used Key Performance Indicators (KPIs) about students, study programs, or cohorts, such as the success rate of a course and exams passed in a semester.
 Further works could explore and evaluate the use of such information and determine its potential for integrated analysis.